 - 4. Your workplace remains open, but you cannot work from home and:

 - You do not want to risk going to work; or

-- public transport is shut down so you cannot go to work
+- there are other practical reasons you cannot go to work

 - Employee Entitlements

 - Paid Annual Leave

 You could ask your employer to allow you take annual leave.
 It is often at your employer's discretion when you take it, but there is an obligation on an employer to recognise the need for the employee 'to reconcile work and any family responsibilities' when deciding on leave - this is important in the current situation.